davidmontaine/simpleague/README.md

 - Clone this repository.
 - I chose to download and install NetBeans and Glassfish therefore, domain.xml can be used.

-Server is configured to start in Debug Mode (java-config attribute debug-enabled is set to true).
+Server is configured to start in Debug Mode.
+Set java-config attribute debug-enabled to false to turn off.

 SMTP needs to be configured (mail-resource).

-- mail-resource in domain.xml needs to be configured.
-- java-config attribute debug-enabled is set to true.
 - mail.properties toAddressTesting needs to be set.
-- Integration tests are set to run in pom.xml.
+- Integration tests are configured to run.
+To turn off, set maven-failsafe-plugin attribute skipITs to false in pom.xml.